 The keynote address isn't able to reveal every change and update to all of Apple's platforms, so the remainder of the week is dedicated to sessions.
 These sessions cover all the new features and documentation surrounding what updates developers will need to perform before the software's fall release.

 Apple has been known to announce some details ahead of WWDC to keep the conference focused on developers.
-The keynote is often packed to the brim with software details, so some hardware features or services updates are announced via a press release before the event.
+The keynote is often packed to the brim with software details, so some hardware features or service updates are announced via a press release before the event.